MarcoAOC/LoRaMESH_STM8L/README.md

 <h1 align="center">LoRaMESH STM8L Library</h1>

 <p align="center">
-  Library made to configure <a href="https://www.radioenge.com.br/solucoes/iot/34-modulo-loramesh.html">EndDevice LoRaMESH</a>'s GPIO pins and to require and send data from them.
-Was based in <a href="https://github.com/Radioenge/LoRaMESH">Radioenge's Library</a>
+  Library to configure <a href="https://www.radioenge.com.br/solucoes/iot/34-modulo-loramesh.html">EndDevice LoRaMESH</a> GPIO pins, requesting and sending data from/to the nodes.
+It was based on the following <a href="https://github.com/Radioenge/LoRaMESH">Radioenge's Library</a>
 </p>

 ## How to use
-Download all the files on <a href="https://github.com/MarcoAOC/LoRaMESH_STM8L/tree/master/src">this root</a> and include them on your project.
-Good to use with STM8L Discovery board and your <a href="https://www.st.com/en/embedded-software/stsw-stm8016.html">"standard peripheral library"</a>.
+Download all the files from <a href="https://github.com/MarcoAOC/LoRaMESH_STM8L/tree/master/src">this root</a> and include them into your project.
+This step is mandatory to use them with STM8L Discovery board and your <a href="https://www.st.com/en/embedded-software/stsw-stm8016.html">"standard peripheral library"</a>.

 ### Configuring USART Interface
-As STM8L152C6T6 has only one USART interface and the LoRaMESH module has two, the choice of which interface will be used will be made by the hardware connection.
-You can choose two ways to configure USART, using Arduino default or using manual configurations.
-For manual configurations you may use the types defined in "stm8l15x_usart" provided by ST. Arduino's mode works well with the LoRa MESH module.
+As STM8L152C6T6 has only one USART interface and the LoRaMESH module has two, the choice of which interface will be used will be made through the hardware connection.
+It is possible to choose two ways to configure USART: using Arduino default or using manual configurations.
+Arduino's default mode works well with the LoRa MESH module.
+For manual configurations you may use the types defined in "stm8l15x_usart" provided by ST.
 ``` c
 //Easy way
 uint32_t baudrate = 9600;